StaceyBros/tic-tac-toe/readMe.md

 ![Game buttons](images/Buttons.jpg)

-The "New Game" button allows players to start a new game without refreshing the score of each player on the scoreboard.
+The "New Game" button allows players to start a new game without refreshing the score on the scoreboard.

 When it's a players turn their player button turns blue.